 Meaning

-“Ceremonies are important.
+The message behind “Ceremonies are important.
 But our gratitude has to be more than visits to the troops, and once-a-year Memorial Day ceremonies.
-We honor the dead best by treating the living well.” presents a viewpoint centered on life.
-It implies that every moment carries its own meaning and encourages us to remember that unexpected events often teach us.
+We honor the dead best by treating the living well.” revolves around life.
+It suggests that every moment carries its own meaning, making it relatable to many people's experiences.

 Theme